-“For children or youth to have a concussion and go through a proper concussion recovery protocol that’s medically supervised is extremely important.”
+“It's extremely important that children or youth who've had a concussion go through a concussion recovery protocol that’s supervised by a doctor.”

-When Mona joined BrainTrust Canada as its CEO in September 2016, she discovered many people were contacting BrainTrust for help in managing a concussion.
-While concussion is a mild traumatic brain injury, BrainTrust didn't have the funding to offer that service.
-She reached out to Dr. David Rhine, a Kelowna-based concussion physician well-known for his expertise in treating and managing concussions.
-Through their discussions, she learned when people left the hospital after being diagnosed with concussion, they didn’t really have anywhere else to go for ongoing monitoring and support.
-The lack of concussion management was identified as a gap in service in the Okanagan.
+When Mona joined BrainTrust in September 2016, she discovered many people were contacting them for help after a concussion.
+Concussion is a mild traumatic brain injury, but BrainTrust didn't have the funding to offer that service.
+She reached out to Dr. David Rhine, well-known for his expertise in treating and managing concussions.
+She learned that when people left the hospital after a diagnosis of concussion, they didn’t really have anywhere to go for ongoing monitoring and support.

 Dr. David Rhine

 "Whether at home, school, or in sport, we are more aware than ever that concussions have a huge impact on our children's health."

 Dr. David Rhine is an emergency physician with an international reputation in concussion management.
 His approach to managing concussion in children and youth targets three key areas.
 These include the early recognition of concussion, consistent management, and the safe return to school and play.